cassandra-sh/corrset/README.md

 # corrset
 Cassandra's correlation astronomy code

+This version uses astropy for all the file handling.
+The new version uses astropy very minimally.

 In the most general terms, this code is, for now, divided into three parts
 1. builder.py
     This module takes the input files (spec-z catalog, hsc catalog, agn catalog, sdss t1 agn spectroscopy catalog) and generates complete cross-match catalogs from them.
 These catalogs will be suitable for running whole-catalogs statistics